-Our mission of creating public policies that will invest in the next generation requires that we understand how young people fare in our current budget environment.
+BIFYA's mission to create public policies that will invest in the next generation requires that we understand how young people fare in our current budget environment.
 To that end, we have partnered with The Volcker Alliance, a nonpartisan, nonprofit organization founded by former Federal Reserve Board Chairman Paul Volcker, to scrutinize state budgeting practices.
 Through this work, we have had the opportunity to weigh in on how state governments enact their budgets and how this may have important implications for younger generations, for example how states have chosen to deal with their public pension obligations.

 BIFYA has been contributing to the Volcker Alliance's Truth and Integrity in State Budgeting project, a 50-state analysis of state budgeting practices along several key metrics.
 The research is a collaborative effort with 11 other universities across the country.
 In November 2017, the Volcker Alliance release the first 50-state report which issued states grades from A to D-minus for their procedures in: